Saudi Arabia: Arabs will take action over Yemen if peace efforts fail

 RIYADH Arab countries will take necessary measures to protect the region against "aggression" by Yemen's Iranian-allied Houthi group if a peaceful solution cannot be found to that country's turmoil, Saudi Foreign Minister Saud al-Faisal said on Monday.

-The Houthis and Yemeni President Abd-Rabbu Mansour Hadi have established rival power centers in Sanaa and Aden and denied each other's legitimacy, and appear to be moving towards open conflict.
+The Houthis and Yemeni President Abd-Rabbu Mansour Hadi have established rival power centres in Sanaa and Aden and denied each other's legitimacy, and appear to be moving towards open conflict.

 Speaking at a joint news conference with British Foreign Secretary Philip Hammond, Prince Saud repeated an invitation to all Yemen's rival factions, including the Houthis, to attend peace talks in the kingdom.